stone will flow,

 Fellow of Overseas Study Programme for Artists, Agency for Cultural Affairs, Government of Japan 2018-2019

-During one year residency in Künstlerhaus Bethanien, my interest lies on how politics and societies deal with negative aspects and events in the present and history as well as the tendency not accounting for the past, but rather wanting to conceal it.
-In the spring, summer, and autumn, I walked along the entire route of the former Berlin Wall through the center of Berlin and photographed fallow land, old facilities, as well as recent remains such as garbage.
-In the exhibition, I accordingly present a B&W photo series “Missing Memories“, which is equipped with artistic commentary in the form of cutouts.
+During my one-year residency in Künstlerhaus Bethanien, my interest lay in how politics and societies deal with negative aspects and events; both in the present day and during history, as well as the tendency for not accounting for the past, but rather wanting to conceal it.
+During the spring, summer, and autumn, I walked along the entire route of the former No Man’s Land of the ex-Soviet sector in the East, where the Berlin Wall was once located in the center of Berlin, and I photographed fallow land, old facilities, as well as recent remains such as garbage.
+In the exhibition, I accordingly presented a B&W photo series “Missing Memories”, which is equipped with artistic commentary in the form of cutouts.

-On certain moments during the exhibition at the Künstlerhaus Bethanien I offered visitors the opportunity to smell the scent of an incense obtained from the precious resin of agar-wood “Jin-koh”, which sinks in the water – a property alluded to by the title of the exhibition, “stone will flow, leaves will sink”.
+In certain moments during the exhibition I offered visitors the opportunity to smell the scent of an incense obtained from the precious resin of agarwood “Jin-koh”, which sinks in the water – a property alluded to by the title of the exhibition, “stone will flow, leaves will sink”.

 Material: refer links > Concealment (sculpture), Disremembering (HD-video), Missing Memories (photography)